osmcode/osmium-filter/README.md

 # Osmium Filter

-Work-in-progress superfast filter for OSM data.
+Work-in-progress experimental superfast filter for OSM data.

+Do not use this for production work.
+The expression language (see below) will change!

 ## Dependencies